Audra Morrice

 Chef | Author | Television Presenter

-In 2016, I was the MC, host, and chef for MasterChef Dining & Bar at the Intercontinental Singapore.
-I’ve hosted a number of dining events in Singapore, including A Culinary Evening with Audra Morrice at The Singapore Marriott Tangs Plaza in 2017.
-In 2018, I collaborated with New Ubin Seafood Restaurant at CHIJMES as part of the World Gourmet Summit.
-I’ve also had the pleasure of collaborating with Malcolm Lee at his Michelin-starred restaurant, Candlenut, in October 2018 and again in March 2023—both events were sold out and received rave reviews.
+Some of my most memorable moments include being the MC, host, and chef for MasterChef Dining & Bar at the Intercontinental Singapore in 2016, and curating A Culinary Evening with Audra Morrice at The Singapore Marriott Tangs Plaza in 2017.
+I’ve had the pleasure of collaborating with the team at New Ubin Seafood Restaurant during the World Gourmet Summit, and with Malcolm Lee at his Michelin-starred Candlenut - twice, in 2018 and 2023, with both events receiving rave reviews.

-In 2017, I was invited to speak at the Web In Travel conference in Singapore, which led to a collaboration with Accor Plus.
-Together, we created a personally guided food and cultural experience of Singapore, taking guests off the beaten path to explore my favourite food haunts.
+In 2017, I was invited to speak at the Web In Travel conference in Singapore, which sparked a collaboration with Accor Plus.
+I was to create a guided food and cultural tour through Singapore, showcasing my favourite off-the-beaten-path eateries.
+It was till this day, one of the most memorable experience for myself and 50 Aussies and Kiwis.

 For over a decade, I’ve proudly supported the Nelune Foundation, founded by Nelune Rajapakse OAM and Anna Guillan AM, and I continue to donate dining experiences for their Annual Lilac Ball each September.
 Learn more